Course Information

 Your grade will be calculated as follows: These weights are subject to minor variation.

-The midterm exam is scheduled in class on Wednesday on March 5th, 2008.
+The midterm exam is tentatively scheduled in class on Monday, November 7th, 2022.
 Unless prior arrangements are made, a grade of zero will be recorded for missed exam.
-The participation grades will be based on the students' contributions in the class discussion.

 Attendance